sohokro/sohokro/README.md

 Here are some ideas to get you started:-->

-- 🔭 I’m a student of Tokyo Institute of Technology(Tokyo,Japan).
+- 🔭 I’m a student of Institute of Science Tokyo(Tokyo,Japan).

 - 🗾 I'm from Japan.